 - Front and back of the bank card you use to make deposits (you can blank out some information – each bookmaker will tell you their rules regarding this)

 I could not have achieved this without the help of Profit Accumulator.
 After completing my first two offers for free I immediately upgraded to platinum membership for £115 for the year.
 Not even a week later I had made profit even accounting for the premium membership.
-Platinum membership is now £150 per year or £22.99 per month.
+Platinum membership is now £17.99 per month.